Get in touch

 Products for access control can be automatic or manually operated.
-These can come in a variety of different types, such as beam barriers, swing gates and manual arm barriers to name just a few, each with their own benefits and ideal applications.
+These can come in a variety of different types, such as beam barriers, swing gates and manual arm barriers to name just a few, each with its own benefits and ideal applications.

-For perimeter security, industrial and military sites tend to utilise high security fencing or wire-rope systems to cope with the securing of long-span perimeters.
-This method also keeps people as well as vehicles out which might be the objective for a data centre or a military base - access via the secured access point for vehicles and pedestrians.
-For urban areas such as transportation hubs and financial districts, pedestrian foot flow is encouraged and so, in this instance, bollards or impact tested street furniture products might be preferred to ensure a welcoming aesthetic.
+For perimeter security, industrial and military sites tend to utilise high-security fencing or wire-rope systems to cope with the securing of long-span perimeters.
+This method also keeps people as well as vehicles out which might be the objective for a data centre or a military base – access via the secured access point for vehicles and pedestrians.
+For urban areas such as transportation hubs and financial districts, pedestrian foot flow is encouraged and so, in this instance, bollards or impact-tested street furniture products might be preferred to ensure a welcoming aesthetic.

 If you would like to learn more about hostile vehicle mitigation as a whole, we recommend reading the Centre for Protecting National Infrastructure’s (CPNI) guide.

-If you need any advice on impact tested products or have any questions regarding IWA 14, PAS 68, or ASTM, then contact one of our experts on +44 (0) 345 350 3799 and they’ll be more than happy to help.
+If you need any advice on impact-tested products or have any questions regarding IWA 14, PAS 68, or ASTM, then contact one of our experts on +44 (0) 345 350 3799 and they’ll be more than happy to help.